Shopian district: Economy

 The local economy depends on agriculture.
 Apple growing "provides employment to about 60% of the population and is the main source of livelihood of many households."
 Apple growing is more profitable than other crops, partly because the hilly nature of the land makes it harder to cultivate other crops than apples.

+The apple orchards in District Shopian cover an extensive area of 26,231 hectares, establishing it as the second-largest apple producer in the region after district Anantnag, which holds the distinction of being the top apple producer with its vast apple orchards spanning 33,768 hectares.